 - Income from property already assessed on its capital value

 - Income from recognised non-profit making charitable organisations

-- Mobility Allowance from the Health Service Executive (HSE)
+- Mobility Allowance or Blind Welfare Allowance from the HSE

 - Consumer Directed Home Support (CDHS) from the HSE